Get the Course Catalog

 Find professional development support within a team of career coaches eager to help you achieve your career goals in cybersecurity.
 Get help with your resume, prepare for interviews, gain assistance building your LinkedIn profile and more.

-Work with our Career Services team to determine what opportunities are available to you.
-Our placement assistance will help you locate career opportunities and thoroughly prepare you for the interview process ahead of time.
+Work with our Career Outcomes team to determine what opportunities are available to you.
+Our search assistance will help you locate career opportunities and thoroughly prepare you for the interview process ahead of time.

 Get the Course Catalog

 The course covers topics such as fundamentals of information security and risk management, an introduction to networking and network security fundamentals, the Linux and Microsoft platforms and related security, and the concept and role of offensive security.

 Following the Introductory Course, learners assess their understanding with a summary exam before proceeding to the extended course.
 In the Fundamentals part of the bootcamp, individuals learn the basics of cybersecurity.
 It includes training on Microsoft Windows, Linux, and basic network and cloud security.
 This phase acts as foundational training for the more rigorous portions of the program.
 Many companies across the globe use Windows Servers exclusively to maintain their computers and networks.
 In the Microsoft Security course, learners will receive a hands-on education with widely used and modern versions of both Microsoft Windows and Microsoft Server.
 Learners will get experience to administer and secure Microsoft operating systems and will discover how to become good practitioners with Microsoft’s product ecosystem.
 Computer networks form the basis of many systems across industries—from finance to hospitality.
 The Computer Networking course will give learners a broad overview of networking, including network designs, topologies, protocols and devices.